RayZGit/GeminiBI/GeminiBI-frontend/README.md

-# Genimi-BI
+# Gemini-BI

-This project is initialized with [Genimi-BI](https://pro.ant.design).
+This project is initialized with [Gemini-BI](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare